RaulPedroMG/multicore_directus_pg_nextjs/DOKPLOY_INSTRUCTIONS.md

 ## Configuration Files

-This repository uses the following structure for Dokploy deployment:
+This repository uses a unified Docker Compose configuration for Dokploy deployment:

-- `dokploy.config.json` - Configuration for Dokploy explaining how to use existing docker-compose.yml files
-- Individual `docker-compose.yml` files in each service directory:
-  - `database/docker-compose.yml`
-  - `directus/docker-compose.yml`
-  - `app/docker-compose.yml`
+- `docker-compose.yml` - Main configuration file that defines all services, networks, and volumes

 ## Step 1: Create a Compose Service in Dokploy